sadafk831/React-Native-Simple-Calculator/README.md

 This project uses libraries and tools like:
 - es6 syntax and [babel](https://babeljs.io)
-- [react](https://facebook.github.io/react) for the Website App and Desktop App,
 - [react-native](https://facebook.github.io/react-native) for the iOS & Android Apps
 - [redux](http://redux.js.org/docs/introduction/) to organize the data flow management